KaveriBridge/maths/Class 10/Question Papers/2021/Model-Paper-2.md

 #### OR
 #### 26. Prove that {Cosec (90-θ) - Sin (90-θ)} {(Cosecθ - Sin θ) (tanθ + cotθ)} = 1

-#### 27. From a point on the ground, the angles of elevation of the top and bottom of a transmission tower fixed at the top of a 20m high building are 60&deg; and 45&deg; respectively.
-Find the height of the transmission tower.
+#### 27. From the top of a building 50√3 m high, the angle of depression of a car on the ground is observed to be 60°.
+Find the distance of the car from the foot of a building.
-#### 28. Find the value of ‘k’.
-If the co-ordinates of the points A(2, -2), B(-4, 2) and C(-7, k) are collinear.
+#### 28. Find the area of triangle ABC, whose co-ordinates are A(4, -6), B(3, -2) and C(5, 2) then find the length of the median AD?
-#### 29. Calculate the ‘mean’ for the frequency distribution table given below, by direct method.
+#### 29. Find the mean of the following data, by direct method.
+#### OR
+#### 29. Find the mode of the following data
+#### 30. Prove that “length of tangents drawn from an external point to a circle are equal
+#### 31. The slant height of a frustrum of a cone is 4cm and perimeters of its circular bases are 18cm and 6cm, find the curved surface area of the frustrum of a cone
+#### OR
+#### 31. The circumference of the base of a cylinder is 132cm and its height is 25cm.
+Find the volume of the cylinder?
-#### 30. The following table gives the production yield per hectare of wheat of 100 farms of a village.
-Draw a ‘more than type ogive’ for the given data.
+#### 32. Draw a “less than type ogive” for the data given in the following table.
-#### 31. Prove that “the tangent at any point of a circle is perpendicular to the radius through the point of contact”.
-#### 32. Draw a pair of tangents to a circle of radius 4cm which are inclined to each other at an angle of 70&deg;  and write the measure of its length.
+#### 33. Construct tangents to a circle of radius 5cm such that the angle between the tangents is 60°.
-#### 33. A right circular metalic cone of height 20cm and base radius 5cm is melted and recast into a solid sphere.
-Find the radius of the sphere.
-OR
-#### 33. A solid sphere of radius 3cm is melted and reformed by stretching it into a cylindrical shaped wire of length 9m.
-Find the radius of the wire

 ## V. Answer the following.
 4 x 4 = 16
 #### 34. Find the solution of the following pair of linear equations by the graphical method.
- 2x + y = 10
+  x + y = 5
- x + y = 6
+ 2x ˗ y = 4
-#### 35. An arithmetic progression consists of 37 terms.
-The sum of the first 3 terms of it is 12 and the sum of its last 3 terms is 318, then find the first and last terms of the progression.
+#### 35. The third term of an arithmetic progression is 8 and its ninth term exceeds three times the third term by 2 find the sum of the first 19 terms.
 OR
-#### 35. The sum of the first 7 terms of an arithmetic progression is 140 and the sum of the next 7 terms of the same progression is 385 then find the arithmetic progression
+#### 35. In an arithmetic progressive the sum of the three terms is 24, and their product is 480, write three terms of the arithmetic progression?

-#### 36. Construct a triangle with sides 4cm, 5cm, and 6cm and then another triangle whose sides are 5/3 of the corresponding sides of the first triangle.
-#### 37. A toy is made in the shape of a cylinder with one hemisphere stuck to one end and a cone to the other end, as shown in the figure, the length of the cylindrical part of the toy is 20cm and its diameter is 10cm.
-If the slant height of the cone is 13cm.
-Find the surface area of the toy.
+#### 36. A toy is in the form of a cone mounted on a hemisphere with the some radius is as shown in the figure.
+If the diameter of the conical portion is 6cm and its height is 4cm, then find the surface area of the toy.

+#### 37. Construct a triangle ABC of its sides BC=4cm, AB=6cm and AC=4.5cm then construct a triangle similar to it, whose sides are 23 of the corresponding sides of the triangle ABC.

 ## VI.
 Answer the following question : 1 x 5 = 5
-#### 38. Prove that the ratio of the areas of two similar triangles is equal to the square of the ratio of their corresponding sides.
+#### 38. State and Prove “Basic proportionally theorem”.